jpoon/RotaryWheel/readme.md

 Take a look at the [demo project](https://github.com/jpoon/RotaryWheel/tree/master/RotaryWheelDemo) for a closer look.

+## How

+If you are curious of how this all works, check out the accompanying blog [post](http://jasonpoon.ca/2015/08/29/building-a-rotary-wheel-control/).

 ## License
  Copyright (c) Microsoft Corporation, licensed under [The MIT License (MIT)](https://github.com/jpoon/crunchbase/blob/master/LICENSE).